MlleIlona/pyngsild_extra_doc/README.md

 ```python
 pip install ngsildclient
 ```
-You will always need to import theses libraries, I recommend to import the whole library for and easier use.
+You will always need to import theses libraries, I recommend to import the whole library for an easier use.
 ```python
 from pyngsild import *
 from ngsildclient import *